QinlinChen/httpd/README.md

 Here are some modules used in httpd:

 * `http-utils`:
-There are two functions used to open listen socket forserver and connection for client
+There are two functions used to open listen socket for server and connection for client
 * `error`:
 Error handle functions. `xxx_errq` is used to print error and quit.